 - Lab tests.
 These may include a check of your thyroid function or a screening for alcohol and drugs, for example.

 - A psychological evaluation.
 A doctor or mental health provider talks to you about your symptoms, thoughts, feelings and behavior patterns.
 You may be asked to fill out a questionnaire to help answer these questions.

 Determining which mental illness you have

-The defining symptoms for each mental illness are detailed in the Diagnostic and Statistical Manual of Mental Disorders (DSM) published by the American Psychiatric Association.
-Mental health providers use this manual to diagnose mental conditions, and insurance companies use it to reimburse for treatment.
-To be diagnosed with a particular mental illness, you must meet the criteria listed in the DSM.
+The defining symptoms for each mental illness are detailed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association.
+This manual is used by mental health providers to diagnose mental conditions and by insurance companies to reimburse for treatment.

 Classes of mental illness